AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/encryption.md

 ### mTLS protocol support {#mtls-protocol-support}

-You can now use Mutual Transport Layer Security (mTLS) to ensure enhanced security in communication exchanges between Platform, Adobe Journey Optimizer, and your third-party systems. mTLS is an end-to-end security method for mutual authentication that ensures that both parties sharing information are who they claim to be before data is shared. mTLS includes an additional step compared to TLS, in which the server also asks for the client's certificate and verifies it at their end.
-That extra step makes this protocol more secure than TLS.
+You can now use Mutual Transport Layer Security (mTLS) to ensure enhanced security in outbound connections to HTTP API destinations and Adobe Journey Optimizer custom actions. mTLS is an end-to-end security method for mutual authentication that ensures that both parties sharing information are who they claim to be before data is shared. mTLS includes an additional step compared to TLS, in which the server also asks for the client's certificate and verifies it at their end.

 #### mTLS in Adobe Journey Optimizer {#mtls-in-adobe-journey-optimizer}